-This makes it a perfect learning platform for millennials, for 2 main reasons.
+This makes it a perfect online learning platform for millennials, for 2 main reasons.

 The first is that millennials are virtually addicted to smart-phones, with 25% of them spending more than 5 hours per day on the phone, according to this study by B2X.

 Half of them look at their phone over 50 times a day, three times the rate of boomers.